E-learning days at ETHS

 No, but they will be responsible for either doing alternative assignments or completing the work requiring technology when they return to school.
-Students who are unable to complete E-Learning Day work remotely will have the ability to make up work (within 2 days) in accordance with the The Pilot student handbook.
+Students who are unable to complete e-learning day work remotely will have the ability to make up work (within two school days) in accordance with The Pilot student handbook.

 What if my student doesn't have access to the internet?